-There are also benefits on the business side.
-Branchless banking means less capital spent on people and physical locations, and more available for customer acquisition and engineering.
+Branchless banking is attractive to banks because it means less capital spent on people and physical locations, and more available for customer acquisition and engineering.

-Now that consumers have gone through a lengthy, albeit unasked-for, pilot program in digital-first banking, demand for digital banking solutions is likely to continue.
+Now that consumers have gone through a lengthy pilot program in digital-first banking, demand for digital banking solutions is likely to continue.
+Digital-only banks were projected to manage 6.5 out of every 10 digitally opened accounts in 2021, according to Insider Intelligence.
 Incumbent banking players will have to take steps to meet that demand — or risk losing market share to their younger, smaller, more digitally savvy competition.

 FORMERLY NICHE INSURANCE PRODUCTS COULD SOON BECOME MAINSTREAM